 Non-bird biodiversity: Other endemic species found in the GFR include the St. Lucia Boa constrictor Constrictor orophias, St. Lucia viper Bothrops caribbaeus, St. Lucia anole Anolis luceae and St. Lucia Pygmy Gecko Sphaerodactylus microlepis Mammal species found in the forest include, Agouti (non-native, naturalised) Dasyprocta Antilles, and the bats Artibeus jamaicensis, Brachyphylla cavemum, Monophyllus plethodon and Ardops nichollsi (none of these are island endemics but the last 3 are regional endemics) Endemic Flora: Acalypha elizabethae, Bernardia laurentii, Beilschmieda pendula, Chrysochlamys caribaea, Daphnopsis macrocarpa, Miconia luciana, Miconia secunda, Siparuna sanctae-luciae, Lobelia sanctae luciae.

-BirdLife International (2023) Important Bird Areas factsheet: Castries and Dennery Waterworks Reserve and Marquis.
-Downloaded from http://www.birdlife.org on 31/01/2023.
+BirdLife International (2023) Important Bird Area factsheet: Castries and Dennery Waterworks Reserve and Marquis.
+Downloaded from http://datazone.birdlife.org/site/factsheet/castries-and-dennery-waterworks-reserve-and-marquis-iba-st-lucia on 07/12/2023.